 Removal of the gallbladder can cause diarrhea, for sure — and it may take a long time to go away.

-Following gallbladder removal, the diarrhea that may occur can take weeks to months to go away, says Akram Alashari, MD, abdominal surgeon and critical care physician, Department of Surgery, College of Medicine, University of Florida.
+Following gallbladder removal, the diarrhea that may occur can take weeks to months to go away, says Akram Alashari, MD, a trauma surgeon at Geisinger Medical Center in PA, and author of “THE POWER OF PEAK STATE.”

 “Diarrhea following cholecystectomy has been reported in 5 to 12 percent of patients,” he says.
 The diarrhea will “resolve or significantly improve over the course of weeks to months.”